-The first time named runs with an initial-key configured in named.conf, it fetches the DNSKEY RRset directly from the zone apex, and validates it using the key specified in dnssec-keys.
-If the DNSKEY RRset is validly signed, then it is used as the basis for a new managed keys database.
+The first time named runs with an initial-key or initial-ds configured in named.conf, it fetches the DNSKEY RRset directly from the zone apex, and validates it using the trust anchor specified in trust-anchors.
+If the DNSKEY RRset is validly signed by a key matching the trust anchor, then it is used as the basis for a new managed keys database.

-From that point on, whenever named runs, it sees the initial-key listed in dnssec-keys, checks to make sure RFC 5011 key maintenance has already been initialized for the specified domain, and if so, it simply moves on.
-The key specified in the dnssec-keys statement is not used to validate answers; it is superseded by the key or keys stored in the managed keys database.
+From that point on, whenever named runs, it sees the initial-key or initial-ds listed in trust-anchors, checks to make sure RFC 5011 key maintenance has already been initialized for the specified domain, and if so, it simply moves on.
+The key specified in the trust-anchors statement is not used to validate answers; it is superseded by the key or keys stored in the managed keys database.

-The next time named runs after an initial-key has been removed from the dnssec-keys statement (or changed to a static-key), the corresponding zone will be removed from the managed keys database, and RFC 5011 key maintenance will no longer be used for that domain.
+The next time named runs after an initial-key or initial-ds trust anchor has been removed from the trust-anchors statement (or changed to a static-key or static-ds), the corresponding keys will be removed from the managed keys database, and RFC 5011 key maintenance will no longer be used for that domain.